danjohnson3141/Jekyll-Test/POST-&#47;groups.md

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+This is how the user will create a new group.

 =
 #### Authentication

-Declare what authentications are required

-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 #### Parameters

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+:name - Varchar, passed in through the post data.
+Is derived from the 'name' field of the 'groups' table.
+This will be the name of the group

+:description - Text, passed in through the post data.
+Is derived from the 'description' field of the 'groups' table.
+This will be the

+:group_type_id - Integer, passed in through the post data.
+Is derived from the 'id' field on 'group_types' table.

 =
 ####JSON request example: